FluidicML/dentrix/README.md

   executable is sent to the Dentrix team for registration.
 Refer to the README found within that directory for more details.
 - The `DentrixDlg` project hosts custom actions used to find where Dentrix is installed.
-These custom actions (CAs) are meant to be used by the `GainPackage` project.
+These CAs are used by the `GainPackage` project.
+- `GainPackage` is a [WiX](https://wixtoolset.org/) project defining our `.msi` installer.
+The resulting installation script adds the necessary registry keys, boots and configures our service, installs all signed .dlls and .exes, etc.
+- `GainInstaller` is a WiX project defining our bootstrapper application.
+This checks for (and installs if necessary) the .NET runtimes necessary to run our app.
+Afterwards it invokes the `.msi` installer once finished.

 The actual process of code signing happens through GitHub CI.
 Refer to the `dentrix-adapter.yml` workflow for details.
 Keep in mind you can only connect